 This is because I find gender to be irrelevant to how I perceive myself, live my life or interact with others.

 I use it/its pronouns.

 I’m conscious that many people feel uncomfortable using it/its pronouns as they consider them to be dehumanising, but given I do not identify as human, I hope that people try them out.

 If you’re still uncomfortable with using it/its, then use singular they/them.

 In contexts where the gender binary is foolishly being enforced, I use she/her pronouns and the title ‘Ms’.

-I consider myself to be transgender—as my gender identity is not what was assigned at birth—and I take hormones with the goal of developing a more androgynous physical appearance.
+I consider myself to be transgender—as my gender identity is not what was assigned at birth—and I take hormones with the intention of developing a more androgynous physical appearance.

 I first publicly described being agender in 2013, in “On Gender and Sexuality”.
-As a part of this I started experimenting with my gender presentation.
+As a part of this I started experimenting with my gender presentation and using alternative pronouns.

 More than a year later, I started identifying as a transgender woman, on the basis of my physical dysphoria and because I found feminine gender presentation to be more satisfying than masculine presentation.
 I adopted a new name and she/her pronouns at this time.

 However, over the following years, my comfort with feminine gender presentation started to wane.
-Following my exploration into machine identity, I reverted to identifying as agender and explicitly using it/its or they/them pronouns.
+Following my exploration into machine identity, I returned to identifying as agender and explicitly using it/its pronouns.